JRL 430: Blogging and Interactive Journalism (CRN #17676 – 3 credits)

 (note: I do not have a physical office at Evansdale Crossing, so appointments are strongly recommended)

-This lab course identifies the principles behind social media applications such as blogs and networking sites and applies them to practice of journalism and mass communication.
+This lab course identifies the principles behind social media applications such as blogs, networking platforms such as Twitter, and open-source tools and applies them to the practice of journalism and mass communication.
+You’ll craft posts large and small, use social media as a reporting tool in both the lab and the field, learn a variety of free online tools, and produce a focus-driven team blog.

 Note: This course has a heavy writing commitment.
-You will write a minimum of two blog posts per week, in addition to other assigned work.
+You will write at least one blog post per week, in addition to other assigned work.
 You have been warned.

 Course-level Learning Outcomes: